monosay/monosay-nodejs/README.md

-# {mono}say - Intelligent Data & Analytics Platform
+# {mono}say - Intelligent Data & Analytics Bot Platform

 Using a Bot Framework can help you to built a bot for all platforms.